 WFNP — The Cutting Edge of the Hudson Valley

-WFNP signed on the air on September 1st for the 23-24 academic year.
-We have already welcomed a number of new DJs and hosts to our team, and invite you to get in touch if you too are interested in hosting a show, writing/reporting news, providing concert or album reviews, learning how to engineer, or volunteering at our campus and community events.
+WFNP will sign on Thursday, February 1st for the Spring 2024 semester.
+We are already training new DJs and hosts for our team, and invite you to get in touch if you too are interested in hosting a show, writing/reporting news, providing concert or album reviews, learning how to engineer, or volunteering at our campus and community events.

-WFNP, 88.7FM The Edge will is broadcasting again live from the 4th floor of the Student Union Building at SUNY New Paltz!
-Our web stream runs 24/7 with student DJs hosting shows live in the studio each day anytime from 9am am until 6pm, while our FM DJs are in studio live, both on the web stream, and 88.7FM (if you are local to the Hudson Valley), Monday-Friday from 7pm-12am, Saturday and Sunday from 10pm-midnight during the months of February, March, April, September, October and November.
+WFNP, 88.7FM The Edge broadcasts live from the 4th floor of the Student Union Building at SUNY New Paltz!
+Our web stream runs 24/7 with student DJs hosting shows live in the studio each day anytime from 9am am until 6pm, while our FM DJs are in studio live, both on the web stream, and 88.7FM (if you are local to the Hudson Valley), Monday-Friday from 7pm-12am, Saturday and Sunday from 10pm-midnight.
+SUNY New Paltz DJs are live during the months of February, March, April, September, October and November.

 You can listen to your favorite student DJs on 88.7FM and wfnp.org!

-Feel free to visit our studios in the Student Union Building, Room 423!
+Feel free to visit our studios in the Student Union Building, Room 423, or speak to our advisor, Val Turco, in SUB 431!

 “It’s all on you now, SUNY New Paltz WFNP 88.7 The Edge.
 Don’t let me down”